top of page

 Contact the programme coordinator:

-INTEGRITY FOR INCLUSIVE SANITATION: WHAT WE KNOW SO FAR
+INCLUSIVE SANITATION: WHAT WE KNOW SO FAR

 There are significant integrity risks across the sanitation value chain.
 Sanitation is specifically vulnerable given: